naman312010/trader-telegram-bot/README.md

-Configured for Sepolia Base testnet blockchain for encryption I have stored a central master key in env, but you would go for a key store solution like CloudHSM Using multicall3 smart contract for fetching tokens of user
+Configured for Sepolia Base testnet blockchain for encryption I have stored a central master key in env, but you would go for a key store solution like CloudHSM Using multicall3 smart contract for fetching tokens of user using pancakeswapv3 smart contracts for swpping using pancakeswap public subgraph for finding best pools for the swap

 npm run clean → deletes the dist/ folder. npm run build → runs the TypeScript compiler (tsc).